Plugin Setup

 Scope ID

-The scope ID allows filtering which plugins will handle the model.
-For example, if a model has a scope A, only plugins with the scope A will be able to handle it by default.
+The scope ID allows filtering which plugins will handle the collection.
+For example, if a collection has a scope A, only plugins with the scope A will be able to handle it by default.
 This is very useful to handle multiple data sources.

 export default definePlugin({